Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

-\textbf{Generating DML queries \circled{2b}.} As mentioned earlier, since existing benchmarks mainly focus on read-heavy queries, the matching-based mode applies a basic approach for generating DML queries.
+\textbf{Generating DML queries \circled{2b}.} As mentioned earlier, since existing benchmarks mainly focus on read-heavy queries, the matching-based mode uses a basic approach to generate DML queries.
 The primary goal of this generation is to capture read-write dependencies that can lead to, for example, invalidations in caching optimizations.
-Hence, \systemname{} aligns simple write operations with the corresponding tables of update, insert, or delete operations, acting as invalidators for cached results for subsequent reads.
+Since Redset does not report write statistics (e.g. affected row counts, write volume), \systemname{} aligns simple write operations with the corresponding tables of update, insert, or delete operations, acting as invalidators for cached results for subsequent reads.